 During the course of your college search, you will be asked what the right college fit is for you.
 What are the characteristics you want in a college?
 Should it be big or small?
 Within 3 hours of home or across the country?
 In a city or out in the country?

 The real question, however, is how are you supposed to know the answers to these questions?

-Many 16 and 17 year olds who are beginning the college search process don’t yet have an opinion on some of these subjects, so where should they really start?
+Many 16- and 17-year-olds beginning the college search process don’t have an opinion on some of these subjects yet.
+So, where should they really start?